netdata/netdata/README.md

 - **Zero maintenance**, you just run it, it does the rest
 - **Custom dashboards** that can be built using simple HTML (no javascript necessary)
 - **Extensible**, you can monitor anything you can get a metric for, using its Plugin API (anything can be a netdata plugin - from BASH to node.js, so you can easily monitor any application, any API)
-- **Embeddable**, it can run anywhere a Linux kernel runs and its charts can be embedded on your web pages too
+- **Embeddable**, it can run anywhere a Linux kernel runs (even IoT) and its charts can be embedded on your web pages too

 ---